kares/activerecord-bogacs/README.md

 end
 ```

+pools are expected to work with older ActiveRecord versions, if not let us know.

+### Default Pool

+Meant as a back-port for users stuck with old Rails versions (< 4.0) on production,
+facing potential (pool related) concurrency bugs e.g. with high-loads under JRuby.

+Based on pool code from 4.x (which works much better than any previous version),
+with a few minor tunings and extensions such as `pool_initial: 0.5` which allows
+to specify how many connections to prefill when the pool is created.

 ### False Pool

 The false pool won't do any actual pooling, it is assumes that an underlying pool